Seravo/docs/_posts/2017-03-26-restricting-access.md

 ## Restricting access with built-in features of WordPress

 WordPress offers a multitude of user management and access control related features.
-We warmly recommend you use them as your primary means of managing access.
+We warmly recommend you use them as your primary means of access management.
 You can easily protect individual posts with a password.
 You can activate [Maintenance Mode](https://wordpress.org/plugins/maintenance/) and allow only selected users to access the entire site.

 For more complex scenarios you can install BuddyPress or use some of the groups plugins.